Stanley Baldwin: Leader of the Opposition (1924)

 Baldwin successfully held on to the party leadership amid some colleagues' calls for his resignation.
 For the next ten months, an unstable minority Labour government under Prime Minister Ramsay MacDonald held office.
 On 13 March 1924, the Labour government was defeated for the first time in the Commons, although the Conservatives decided to vote with Labour later that day against the Liberals.

-During a debate on the naval estimates the Conservatives opposed Labour but supported them on 18 March in a vote on cutting expenditure on the Singapore military base.
+During a debate on the naval estimates the Conservatives opposed Labour but supported them on 18 March in a vote on cutting expenditure on the Singapore Naval Base.
 Baldwin also cooperated with MacDonald over Irish policy to stop it becoming a party-political issue.

 The Labour government was negotiating with the Soviet government over intended commercial treaties – 'the Russian Treaties' – to provide most favoured nation privileges and diplomatic status for the UK trade delegation; and a treaty that would settle the claims of pre-revolutionary British bondholders and holders of confiscated property, after which the British government would guarantee a loan to the Soviet Union.
 Baldwin decided to vote against the government over the Russian Treaties, which brought the government down on 8 October.

+1924 re-election

 The general election held in October 1924 brought a landslide majority of 223 for the Conservative party, primarily at the expense of an unpopular Liberal Party.
 Baldwin campaigned on the "impracticability" of socialism, the Campbell Case, the Zinoviev letter (which Baldwin thought was genuine, and the Conservatives leaked to the Daily Mail at a most damaging time to the Labour campaign; the letter is now widely believed to have been a forgery) and the Russian Treaties.
 In a speech during the campaign Baldwin said:

 It makes my blood boil to read of the way which Mr. Zinoviev is speaking of the Prime Minister today.
 Though one time there went up a cry, "Hands off Russia", I think it's time somebody said to Russia, "Hands off England".

-Prime minister: second term (1924–1929)
+Prime Minister (1924–1929)

+Cabinet

 Baldwin's new Cabinet now included many former political associates of Lloyd George: former Coalition Conservatives: Austen Chamberlain (as foreign secretary), Lord Birkenhead (secretary for India) and Arthur Balfour (lord president after 1925), and the former Liberal Winston Churchill as chancellor of the exchequer.
 Baldwin created the Organisation for the Maintenance of Supplies, a volunteer body of those opposed to the strike which was intended to complete essential work.

+In 1927, he was made a Fellow of the Royal Society.